-Challenges to titles in the collection received by the Materials Review Committee in 2012 and the actions taken by the Library are listed in Attachment 1.
+Challenges to titles in the collection received by the Materials Review Committee in 2013 and the actions taken by the Library are listed in Attachment 1.

-There were complaints about four titles.
-Three were in English, two adult books and one adult video; the other, an adult video, was in German.
-The books and German video were retained in the collection and the English video was withdrawn.
+There were complaints about seven titles.
+Six were in English: two adult books, two children's books, one adult audiobook and one adult video.
+The other was a Hindi language-learning kit.
+All were retained in the collection.